Roboy/RoboyVR/00_sphinx_documentation/documentation/BeRoboy/0_Introduction.rst

    :align: center
    :alt: BeRoboy™

-   BeRoboy™ is the next thing in the world of virtual reality robots.
+   BeRoboy™ is the next big thing in the world of virtual reality robots.